-Villars admitted she “naively assumed” the council would accept a dispensary without any activism being done to see it through.
+She admitted she “naively assumed” the council would accept a dispensary without any activism to see it through.

 Activists and entrepreneurs should never make such an assumption.

-“It is anti-democratic to pass a cannabis ban in a town where 81.38% of the residents voted in favor of legalization,” she said.
+“It is anti-democratic to pass a cannabis ban in a town where 81.38% of the residents voted in favor of legalization,” Villars declared.

-Villars had hoped that, being a Lambertville resident, she would be well positioned to receive a micro license to operate.
+She had hoped that being a Lambertville resident, she would be well positioned to receive a micro license to operate.
 The idea of a ban, even temporarily, threw a wrench into her plans.

-“Every single comment was in support of cannabis business in town,” Villars noted regarding the meeting, “I give them credit, the mayor and the city council, they tabled that vote.”
+“Every single comment was in support of cannabis business in town,” she noted.
+“I give them credit, the mayor and the city council, they tabled that vote.”

-“I hope more local municipalities are able to take pause before just passing a cannabis ordinance to just ban cannabis and take input from the town,” she said.
+“I hope more local municipalities are able to take pause before just passing a cannabis ordinance to just ban cannabis and take input from the town,” Villars said.

 She noted many locals are pro-cannabis and supportive of the effort, recounting people saying, “We don’t want to see corporate cannabis taking over” in support of her proposed local small business.”

-This argument resonates in Lambertville, which has few big box stores.
+The argument resonated in Lambertville which has few big box stores.

-Civic activists involved with Lambertville United and others who became involved with Black Lives Matter last summer have taken up the cause as well.
+NJ civic activists involved with Lambertville United and others who became involved with Black Lives Matter last summer have also taken up the cause.

 She said there has been “an incredible rallying of community around us.”